MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

 It facilitates network communication for account creation, transaction signing, fee estimation, and other Starknet-related actions.

-The diagram shows how a dapp interacts with Starknet, emphasizing the distinct roles of wallet_invokeSnap and get-starknet.
+The following diagram displays how a dapp interacts with Starknet, emphasizing the distinct roles of `wallet_invokeSnap` and `get-starknet`:

 ```mermaid
 graph